DEFRA/ffc-development-guide/docs/development-patterns/containers.md

 ## Docker

-All FFC microservices are built from supported Defra parent images for Node.js and .NET.
+All microservices are built from supported Defra parent images for Node.js and .NET.
 A `Dockerfile` will be included in each microservice repository containing a multi-stage build definition referencing these images.

 All microservice repositories created from the [FFC Node template](https://github.com/DEFRA/ffc-template-node) will include this `Dockerfile` already configured.